TULiberalArts/Intellectual-Heritage/pages/next-stops.md

 - The Please Touch Museum
 - American Lung Association

-## Recently, our alumni have secured coveted positions with the following employers:
+## Our alumni have recently secured coveted positions with the following employers:

 - Patient access representative at St. Luke’s University Health Network
 - Digital media coordinator at Love Beets